OpenSIPS/sipssert-opensips-tests/README.md

 #### 29.acc-stats-error-403-no-kill-call
 Places a call with wrong iat token, but not kill call and push stats in ACC (more explanations in scenario's README)

+### Accounting

+Tests accounting functionalities.

+#### 01.db-transaction

+Places a call and checks the transcation accounting information in a database backend.

+### Presence

+Tests presence functionalities.

+#### 01.presence

+Tests a basic PUBLISH-SUBSCRIBE-NOTIFY sequence for the "presence" event, using xml bodies.

+### Permissions

+Tests the behavior of the permissions module.

+#### 01.check-address

+Tests if a call is accepted based on the source address.

+#### 02.check-address-fail

+Tests if a call is rejected based on the source address.

 ## Execution